 - Section 128 barring directions

-We recommend that the first four lists above are checked for all teaching staff (not just new teaching staff) and recorded on a SCR.
+We recommend that all four lists above are checked for all teaching staff (not just new teaching staff) and recorded on an SCR.

 Childcare disqualification regulations